jacknugent/me/digital_minimalist.md

 Apparently Grayscale reduces engagement.
 In my experience, I just turn it back to color over time.
 My compromise is to such a _little_ bit of color from the screen instead.

-## Buying a Flip Phone and Giving Up
+## Buying a Flip Phone

-It's too hard.
-I need maps, Signal, WhatsApp, and taxi-calling-apps.
+Next step!!!